rledford/mongoqs/README.md

   "fmt" // for usage exmaple only
   "net/url" // for usage example only

-  "github.com/rledford/mongoqs"
+  mqs "github.com/rledford/mongoqs"
 )
-// create and configure query fields myStringField := NewQField("myString", QString) myIntField := NewQField("myInt", QInt)
+// create and configure query fields myStringField := mqs.NewQField("myString", mqs.QString)
+myIntField := mqs.NewQField("myInt", mqs.QInt)
-myIntField.IsSortable() // allow this field to be used in sorts myIntField.IsProjectable() // allow this field to be used in projections myFloatField := NewQField("myFloat", QFloat) myFloatField.IsSortable().IsProjectable() // same as calls on myIntField but chained myBoolField := NewQField("myBool", QBool) myDateTimeField := NewQField("myDateTime", QDateTime) myObjectIDField := NewQField("myObjectID", QObjectID)
+myIntField.IsSortable() // allow this field to be used in sorts myIntField.IsProjectable() // allow this field to be used in projections myFloatField := mqs.NewQField("myFloat", mqs.QFloat) myFloatField.IsSortable().IsProjectable() // same as calls on myIntField but chained myBoolField := mqs.NewQField("myBool", mqs.QBool)
+myDateTimeField := mqs.NewQField("myDateTime", mqs.QDateTime)
+myObjectIDField := mqs.NewQField("myObjectID", mqs.QObjectID)
 myObjectIDField.UseAlias("_id", "id") // will use _id and id to refer to myObjectID
-// create a new query processor qproc := NewQProcessor(myStringField, myIntField, myFloatField, myBoolField, myDateTimeField, myObjectIDField)
+// create a new query processor qproc := mqs.NewQProcessor(myStringField, myIntField, myFloatField, myBoolField, myDateTimeField, myObjectIDField)

 // we'll use the net/url package's Values to construct query to process, but it would be more common to use one from an http request qs := url.Values{}